ByteworksHomeLab/spring-ai-lab/README.md

 5) [Vector Embedding](src%2Fmain%2Fresources%2Fstatic%2Fdocs%2F5-Vector-Embedding.md)

 # QUICK START
-You should now be able to execute the unit tests from your IDE, or from the command line.
-Be sure to export the environmental variables in your terminal or IDE runtime configuration first.
+If you don't want to read the detailed instructions, here is a quick start guide.

-## Put the Environment Variables at the Root of the Project in a file named '.env'.
+## Store your Environment Variables

-Create a file named `.env` like that shown below.
+Create a file named `.env` at the root of this project like that shown below.
 Pick whatever you want for the database user and password.
 Sign up for API keys from OpenAI and Groq.

 ```shell